 Disclaimer: The present document has been produced and adopted by the bodies identified above as author(s).
 This task has been carried out exclusively by the author(s) in the context of a contract between the European Food Safety Authority and the author(s), awarded following a tender procedure.
 The present document is published complying with the transparency principle to which the Authority is subject.
-It may not be considered as an output adopted by the Authority.
 The European Food Safety Authority reserves its rights, view and position as regards the issues addressed and the conclusions reached in the present document, without prejudice to the rights of the authors.

-Suggested citation: VITO NV, 2021.
+Suggested citation: VITO NV, 2019.
 Update of PERSAM software models for predicting environmental concentrations in soil in permanent crops and annual crops.
-EFSA supporting publication 2021:EN-1756.
-96 pp. doi:10.2903/sp.efsa.2021.EN-1756
+EFSA supporting publication 2019:EN-1756.
+106 pp. doi:10.2903/sp.efsa.2019.EN-1756